The efficient certification of knottedness and Thurston norm

-{\bf Theorem 11.4.} {\sl Let $M$ be a compact orientable irreducible 3-manifold with incompressible boundary.
+{\bf Theorem 11.4.} {\sl Let $M$ be a compact orientable 3-manifold.
 Let ${\cal T}$ be a triangulation of $M$ with $t$ tetrahedra.
-Let $T$ be a union of disjoint properly embedded normal tori.
+Let $T$ be a union of disjoint properly embedded normal spheres and tori.
 Then there is an algorithm to build a triangulation ${\cal T}'$ for $M' = M - {\rm int}(N(T))$, which runs in time at most a polynomial function of $t \log w(T)$, and where this triangulation has at most $200t$ tetrahedra.}

 {\sl Proof.} Let ${\cal H}$ be the handle structure of $M$ that is dual to ${\cal T}$.
 The normal surface $T$ in ${\cal T}$ determines a standard surface, also called $T$, in ${\cal H}$.
 So $M - {\rm int}(N(T))$ inherits a handle structure ${\cal H}'$.
 Let ${\cal B}$ be the parallelity bundle of ${\cal H}'$ for the pair $(M', \partial N(T))$.
 Let $\partial_v {\cal B}$ be its vertical boundary.